Jean-Marc Vallée, naturalistic director known for ‘Dallas Buyers Club’ and ‘Big Little Lies,’ dies at 58

 “Jean-Marc stood for creativity, authenticity and trying things differently.
 He was a true artist and a generous, loving guy.
 Everyone who worked with him couldn’t help but see the talent and vision he possessed,” said Nathan Ross, his partner at his production company Crazyrose, in a statement to The Post.
 “He was a friend, creative partner and an older brother to me.
 The maestro will sorely be missed but it comforts knowing his beautiful style and impactful work he shared with the world will live on.”

-Vallée directed A-list actors — including Reese Witherspoon, Nicole Kidman, Amy Adams, Matthew McConaughey and Jake Gyllenhaal — with a naturalistic style, often avoiding rehearsals.
+Mr. Vallée directed A-list actors — including Reese Witherspoon, Nicole Kidman, Amy Adams, Matthew McConaughey and Jake Gyllenhaal — with a naturalistic style, often avoiding rehearsals.

 His movies often focused on people struggling in society, particularly his two most well-known films: 2013’s “Dallas Buyers Club” and 2014’s “Wild.”

-“I have a thing for underdogs, where they’ve got to put up a fight to find their happiness and to find themselves,” Vallée said in an interview with the Directors Guild of America.
+“I have a thing for underdogs, where they’ve got to put up a fight to find their happiness and to find themselves,” Mr. Vallée said in an interview with the Directors Guild of America.

-“Dallas Buyers Club,” which starred McConaughey, Jared Leto and Jennifer Garner, followed the true story of Ron Woodroof, a Texas electrician who was diagnosed with HIV in 1985 and began smuggling unapproved medication into the state and distributing it to others in what became known as the Dallas Buyer’s Club.
+“Dallas Buyers Club,” which starred McConaughey, Jared Leto and Jennifer Garner, followed the true story of Ron Woodroof, a Texas electrician who was diagnosed with HIV in 1985 and began smuggling unapproved medication into the state and distributing it to others in what became known as the Dallas Buyers Club.

 McConaughey lost more than 40 pounds to portray Woodroof, and Vallée shot the movie primarily without a grip crew, electric crew or artificial lighting.